Ruxem/Parla-chat-overlay/README.md

  1/ - Write in general chat and turns your text to it's representative colour, example: 1/ Where is Mankrik's wife?
  2/ - Write in trade chat and turns your text to it's representative colour, example: 2/ BUYING ALL IRON ORE, SEND ME IN COD 2 GOLD PER STACK.
- W/ - Send a "whisper" to the streamer and turns your text to pink, example: W/ lvl 39 healer here, inv
+ W/ - Send a "whisper" to the streamer and turns your text to pink, example: W/ lvl 39 healer here, inv E/ - Send a message in orange, like if you did a /emote in wow, example: E/ ninjaloots Staff of Dominance.

+ Extra commands:
+ L/ {RaceSex} - Command that plays a laugh soundfile, from all race/sex combination from vanilla to mists of Pandaria, Example: L/ OrcMale
+            All options: OrcMale OrcFemale UndeadMale UndeadFemale TaurenMale TaurenFemale TrollMale TrollFemale BloodElfMale BloodElfFemale Goblin
+                         HumanMale HumanFemale DwarfMale DwarfFemale NightElfMale NightElfFemale GnomeMale GnomeFemale DraeneiMale DraeneiFemale WorgenMale WorgenFemale
+                         PandarenMale PandarenFemale

 in the future I might add more functions, but this is what we got so far. for questions or to report bugs contact me on discord: theruxemburg